amile-platform/amile/README.md

 ---

-## 🎯 What is AMILE?
+## What is AMILE?

-AMILE is **not** a content delivery system like Khan Academy or DreamBox.
-It is a **closed-loop instructional intelligence infrastructure** that:
+AMILE is not a content delivery system like Khan Academy or DreamBox.
+It is a closed-loop instructional intelligence infrastructure that:

-- 📊 **Monitors** thousands of discrete student mathematical interactions in real-time using Deep Knowledge Tracing (DKT) ensembles
+-  **Monitors** thousands of discrete student mathematical interactions in real-time using Deep Knowledge Tracing (DKT) ensembles
-- 🧠 **Identifies** specific cognitive misconceptions at the sub-skill level using Explainable AI (XAI)
+-  **Identifies** specific cognitive misconceptions at the sub-skill level using Explainable AI (XAI)
-- 🎯 **Generates** standards-aligned, project-based learning modules tailored to each student's cultural context and reading level
+-  **Generates** standards-aligned, project-based learning modules tailored to each student's cultural context and reading level
-- 🤖 **Provides** reinforcement-trainable AI teaching assistants that improve through student and educator feedback
+-  **Provides** reinforcement-trainable AI teaching assistants that improve through student and educator feedback
-- 📈 **Produces** predictive equity dashboards for school districts to proactively allocate resources before achievement gaps manifest
+-  **Produces** predictive equity dashboards for school districts to proactively allocate resources before achievement gaps manifest

 ---

-## 🏗️ Architecture Overview
+## Architecture Overview

 ```
 ┌─────────────────────────────────────────────────────────────┐